lukexuanliu/Calculator-project/README.md

 A modern, responsive calculator built with HTML, CSS, and JavaScript.

+## Development Notes

+This project was developed using Windsurf, an AI-powered coding assistant.
+It was my first time using the GitHub CLI (`gh`) for repository management, making this project a great learning experience in modern development tools.

 ## Features

 - Basic arithmetic operations (+, -, *, /)